Andrew-William-Smith/CS314-Practice/NativeArray/Chaocipher/README.md

 [![Skill: Native Array](https://img.shields.io/badge/skill-native%20array-blue)]()

 *Note:* I know this problem looks frightening, but understanding the algorithm is actually the hardest part.
-Writing the actual code is closer to an easy-level problem and shouldn't pose too much of a challenge.
+Writing the actual code is fairly straightforward and involves some interesting array manipulation problems.
+Have fun!

 The [Chaocipher](https://en.wikipedia.org/wiki/Chaocipher) is a cryptographic cipher invented by John Francis Byrne in 1918 but uncracked until 2010.
 The Chaocipher algorithm is overall fairly simple, as described by Israeli cryptanalyst